Pasamnutan/internship-codes/README.md

-11)Convert list of dictionary to tuple list python 12)Python program to sort tuple list by nth element of tuple 13)Python program to find tuple indices form other tuple list 14)Python program to find tuple indices form other tuple list
+11)Convert list of dictionary to tuple list python 12)Python program to sort tuple list by nth element of tuple 13)Python program to find tuple indices form other tuple list 14)Python program to find tuple indices form other tuple l